sirrice/sirrice.github.io/writing/index.md

 ## Notes on Writing

 The purpose of writing is to communicate to the reader.
-Writing is a lossy encoding, and reading is a lossy decoding.
-We want the communication to exhibit three properties:

-* It is unambiguous
-* It is easy to read
-* It is convincing
+Since both writing and reading are lossy processes, we want to write in a way that is unambiguous, easy to read, and convincing.

 Based on these principles, the following are notes to help improve your writing: